fastify/fastify-static/README.md

 Default response is json.

-Note: Multi-root is not supported.
+Note: Multi-root is not supported within the `list` option.

 **Example:**